bet4a/d3wiki/Hierarchy-Layout.md

 }
 ```

 The value accessor is invoked for each input data element, and must return a number representing the numeric value of the node.
-This value is used to set the area of each node proportionally to the value.
+For area-proportional layouts such as treemaps, this value is used to set the area of each node proportionally to the value; for other hierarchical layouts, the value has no effect on the layout.

 <a name="revalue" href="Hierarchy-Layout#wiki-revalue">#</a> hierarchy.<b>revalue</b>(<i>root</i>)